chbug/hc/README.md

 - `v` : compute the square root of the top value.
 - `k` : pop the top value and use it to set the precision.
 - `r` : swap the first two values.
+- [Up]: edit the value at the top of the stack.

 ## Negative numbers